A Simple Algorithm for Combinatorial n-Fold ILPs Using the Steinitz Lemma: Introduction

 Notwithstanding these exciting possibilities, the bottom line is that solving an ILP is known to be \NPc and that poses a computational challenge when we desire integral solutions only.
 While we know of certain classes of ILPs, such as {\it totally unimodular}, {\it bimodular} \cite{DBLP:conf/stoc/ArtmannWZ17}, {\it binet} \cite{DBLP:journals/orl/AppaKPP07} that can be solved in polynomial time, the task of mapping the ILP landscape into families that are tractable under modest restrictions is ongoing.
 In particular, in recent times researchers are motivated to design parameterized algorithms because they behave like polynomial-time algorithms when the parameter is constant-valued.
 An algorithm is said to be {\it fixed-parameter tractable} (\FPT) with respect to parameters $k_1, \dots, k_\ell$, if its running time is of the form $f(k_1, \dots, k_\ell)\cdot |\text{input}|^{\bigoh(1)}$ for some computable function $f$.
 Steinitz Lemma has proven to be useful even in this direction of research, as exhibited in its usefulness in the study of {\it block-structured} ILPs.

-\subparagraph*{Block-structured ILP} In recent years, a class of block structured programs called the $n$-{\it fold} ILP has come to sharp focus due to their relevance to efficiently solving problems in scheduling~\cite{DBLP:journals/scheduling/KnopK18}, fair division~\cite{DBLP:conf/ijcai/0004R23}, and social choice~\cite{DBLP:journals/teco/KnopKM20} to name a few.
+\subparagraph*{Block-structured ILP.} A class of block structured programs called the $n$-{\it fold} ILP has come to sharp focus due to their relevance to efficiently solving problems in scheduling~\cite{DBLP:journals/scheduling/KnopK18}, fair division~\cite{DBLP:conf/ijcai/0004R23}, and social choice~\cite{DBLP:journals/teco/KnopKM20} to name a few.
 For example, in the \textit{high-multiplicity} scheduling setting, the input is succinctly encoded by partitioning the jobs (machines) into \textit{types} such that all jobs (machines) within a type are identical.
 Note that the number of job (machine) types can be much smaller than the number of jobs (machines).
-Using \nfILP, Knop et al. \cite{DBLP:journals/scheduling/KnopK18} obtain algorithms for some scheduling problems that are FPT with respect to the number of job (machine) types.
+Using \nfILP, Knop and Kouteck{\'{y}} \cite{DBLP:journals/scheduling/KnopK18} obtain algorithms for some scheduling problems that are FPT with respect to the number of job (machine) types.

 More broadly, the $n$-fold setting has unlocked the door towards parameterized and approximation algorithms and their rich tool-kit.
 Formally, we define \nfILP as the following